VineethReddy1997/M/README.md

 # Machine-Learning-End-to-END-Projects
-# In this repository you will learn Machine learning Therory Part and Machine Learning projects Implementaion on different data
+### n this repository you will learn Machine learning Therory Part and Machine Learning projects Implementaion on different data